-Your Cost per Click (CPC) in Google Ads is the price you’re paying for each visitor to your website.
+Your Cost per Click (CPC) in Google Ads is the price you’re paying for each visitor to your website, on average.

-It is one of the most fundamental metrics of an Ads campaign and can play a huge role in whether your work is a success or not.
+It is one of the most fundamental metrics of an Ads campaign and can play a huge role in whether Google Ads is a success or not for your business.

 CPCs can vary greatly depending on your Ad Rank.
 Your Ad Rank score is based on your bid, the auction time, competitiveness of the auction, Quality Score, ad formats and the expected impact of your Ad Extensions.

 Here are various ways to help reduce your CPC this year:

 Improve Your Quality Score